amm263/rushhour-java/README.md

 This program solves the Rush Hour board game.
 Input can be submitted by console through the interactive (-i) option or through a file passed as program argument.
 For example:
-- rushhour.py -i
+- rushhour -i
-- rushhour.py *myboardfile*
+- rushhour *myboardfile*

 Any input file must contain a simple board formatted as: